ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 ### Path
 {: #fgac-attributes-path}

-Path is used to scope all read, write and management access on specific objects.
+Path is used to scope all read, write or management access on specific objects.

 For an object named *"folder1/subfolder1/file.txt"*, the full object key is the path.
-To restrict read, write and management actions to this object, define a condition with Path of *"folder1/subfolder1/file.txt"*.
+To restrict read, write or management actions to this object, define a condition with Path of *"folder1/subfolder1/file.txt"*.

 All COS APIs that act directly on an object are subject to Path conditions.
 See [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions) for the list of COS API actions that support Path.

-It is recommended that you define both a Prefix/Delimiter condition and a Path condition when granting read, write and list actions to a user in the same policy. `Manager`, `Writer`, `Reader`, and `Content Reader` are examples of roles where it is recommended to define both a Prefix/Delimiter and Path condition.
-A condition specifying Prefix/Delimiter and a condition specifying Path should be logically `ORed` in the IAM Policy statement to permit both types of operations (read, write and management of objects or list objects).
+It is recommended that you define both a Prefix/Delimiter condition and a Path condition when granting read, write or list actions to a user in the same policy. `Manager`, `Writer`, `Reader`, and `Content Reader` are examples of roles where it is recommended to define both a Prefix/Delimiter and Path condition.
+A condition specifying Prefix/Delimiter and a condition specifying Path should be logically `ORed` in the IAM Policy statement to permit both types of operations (read, write or management of objects or list objects).
 {: note}

 ### Operators used with condition attributes